johnfraserss/ICS3U/python-notes/32 - exceptions/README.md

 Unacceptable input values.
 ```

-Let's get this caught up to at least include documentation and assertions:
+Let's get this caught up to at least include documentation:
 ```python3
 def convertCToF(temperature):
 	'''Converts the given temperature from Celsius into Fahrenheit